What is CAR T-cell Therapy?

 • B-cell acute lymphoblastic leukemia (ALL)

-The specific CAR T-therapy available to you will vary depending on the medical center where you are receiving treatment.
-Your insurance plan may limit coverage to specific CAR T-therapies.
+The specific CAR T-therapy available to you will vary depending on the medical center where you are receiving treatment and the characteristics of your disease.

 Watch this video about CAR T-cell therapy for patients with multiple myeloma.
 Click here to read the transcript and download the slides.